facebookexperimental/libunifex/doc/overview.md

-Further, implementing this in an ad-hoc way where the details of the concurrency pattern are interleaved with the logic of surrounding application code can both obscure the application logic, which is now mixed in with the synchronisation logic necessary to implement this pattern, and increase the likelihood of potentially subtle bugs in the implementation.
+Further, implementing this in an ad-hoc way where the details of the concurrency pattern are interleaved with the logic of surrounding application code can both obscure the application logic, which is now mixed in with the synchronization logic necessary to implement this pattern, and increase the likelihood of potentially subtle bugs in the implementation.

 Ideally we would be able to encapsulate these kinds of patterns in a reusable algorithm